ibmgeorge/zowe-cli-scripts/README.md

 ## renew-cert.sh

-This script runs on a RHEL8 system to automatically trigger renewal of Let's Encrypt certificate and drive the zowe-cli command to install it on the z/OS system in the RACF database, also automatically refresh the zOS Connect server to pick up the changes.
+This script runs on a RHEL8 system to automatically trigger renewal of Let's Encrypt certificate for zos.duckdns.org and drive the zowe-cli command to install the new certificate on the z/OS system in the RACF KEYRING, it also automatically refresh the zOS Connect Server keystore to pick up the changes.

 ## others